friebe/to-do/README.md

-# Basic Todo App with API and MySQL Database
+# Install dependencies for server
+npm install

+# Install dependencies for client
+npm run client-install

+# Run the client & server with concurrently
+npm run dev

+# Run the Express server only
-Start server
+npm run server

+# Run the React client only
-> npm run start
+npm run client

-server runs on localhost:8080
+# Server runs on http://localhost:4000 and client on http://localhost:3000